unmaintainers/bullfrog-plugin-core/README.md

-Bullfrog Voter
+Bullfrog Core Plugins
 ----------------------------------------

-**Voting Plugin for Bullfrog STEEM Service**
+**Core plugins for the Bullfrog STEEM Service**

-Automatically up-votes on configured conditions.
+Voter: Automatically votes on configured conditions.
+Vote: Votes on a single comment.